Guidance

 OPSS is leading a fresh campaign to raise awareness of unsafe products sold online, with resources for local authorities, community groups and the public.

-The Office for Product Safety and Standards (OPSS) is leading a fresh campaign to raise awareness of unsafe products sold online, even sometimes by tried and tested online marketplaces.
-Resources are provided for use by local authorities, community groups and the public, including a toolkit, video shorts and social media materials.
-These are aimed at 16-25 year olds in the first phase of the campaign before Christmas.
+The Office for Product Safety and Standards (OPSS) is leading a fresh campaign to raise awareness of unsafe products sold online, even sometimes on tried and tested online marketplaces.
+Resources are provided for use by local authorities, community groups and the public, including a toolkit, leaflet and social media materials.
+These are aimed at older people in the second phase of the campaign.

 Read about things to consider when buying and using products.